0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Material Science/Module 8/Lecture 12/12 - Strengthening and Toughening.md

 ## Important Note $\star$

-**Toughening** lowers the stress concentration at the tip of the crack, leading to le
+**Toughening** lowers the stress concentration at the tip of the crack, leading to less crack propagation and a tougher material.
 # Metal Classifications

 **Engineering Metals**: Mechanical strength is needed